 Super Lien.
 A super lien is a category of lien that, pursuant to state statute, is given a higher priority than all other types of liens.
 When it comes to HOA assessment liens, a super lien refers to that portion of a homeowners' association lien that is given higher priority than even the first-mortgage holder, placing the interest of the HOA in front of the first mortgage.
 (Learn more about the different types of liens in our article Types of Property Liens.)

 Some States Give HOA Liens Super Lien Status

 Approximately 20 states have laws that give HOA assessment liens super lien status under certain circumstances.
 For example, in Colorado, HOAs have a super lien that has priority over a first deed of trust (mortgage) to the extent of six months worth of delinquent assessments (Colo.
 Rev. Stat. § 38-33.3-316).
 In Nevada, nine months of assessments have super lien status (Nev.
 Rev. Stat. § 116.3116).

 What Happens When the HOA Forecloses its Super Lien?

-If the HOA forecloses a super lien, not only does it collect its debt, it eliminates the first mortgage, as well as any other junior liens on the property.
-Consequently, when a lender is notified that a foreclosure has been initiated by the HOA for unpaid assessments in a super-lien state, in most cases, the lender pays off the super-lien amount to preserve its position as the first-lien holder and stop the foreclosure.
+If the HOA forecloses a super lien, it may, in some cases, eliminate the first mortgage.
+(For example, in Nevada, the Supreme Court has ruled that an HOA super lien can extinguish a first deed of trust in a foreclosure).
+Consequently, when a lender is notified that a foreclosure has been initiated by the HOA for unpaid assessments in a super-lien state, in most cases, the lender pays off the super-lien amount to preserve its position as the first-lien holder.